-The Music of the Heart was an interactive hands-on exhibit at the Boston Museum of Science based on a collaboration between Boston University's Center for Polymer Studies Science Education Group and Beth Israel Deaconess Medical Center's ReyLab.
+The Music of the Heart was an interactive hands-on exhibit at the Boston Museum of Science based on a collaboration between Boston University's Complex Systems Science Education Lab and Beth Israel Deaconess Medical Center's ReyLab.

 The "heart music" is derived from electrocardiogram (ECG) data— actual digital recordings of the electrical signals of the human heart.
 The hands-on exhibit at the Boston Museum of Science allowed museum-goers to hold onto bars to record their own electrocardiogram of approximately 25 beats and, in real time, listen to the 'music' it produced.
 Heart music you would hear at the museum exhibit, based only on mapping the raw data to pitches, sounds something like this:

 The Music of the Heart was featured in The Sacred Balance (2002) television series hosted by David Suziki which included an interactive online game allowing visitors to hear recordings similar to those created in real-time at the hands-on exhibit.

 Data from overnight electrocardiogram recordings were also used to create music.
 The audio CD HeartSongs accompanied the exhibit.
 These heart songs began as musical notes mapped from the heartbeat data.
 The composer then added harmonies and rhythm to make pleasant sounding music.